SMS HomePage Archer Industries

 Post-Secondary Education

-This web-based tool allows you to evaluate/compare the Return-On-Investment (ROI) for different College and Career paths by applying reasonable assumptions and comparing the possible long-term outcomes.
+This web-based tool generates some 'ballpark' estimates so you can evaluate/compare the Return-On-Investment (ROI) for different College and Career paths.
+It applies some reasonable, editable assumptions and compares the possible long-term outcomes.
 You can chose a generic job ($N/hour with 3% annual raises), college program (School/Degree-specific salary data from College Scorecard) or a job (salary data from Bureau of Labor Statistics).
-For each path option, you can also factor the various education paths (SHS, Comm College, University).
+For each path option, you can also factor the financial effects of various education paths (SHS, Comm College, University).

 Create Custom Scenario for